Skip to main content

 Leaders must do their best to improve each member’s performance, yet know when it’s time to let someone go for the wider good of the team.

-In the book or full summary, we elaborate on each of the principles above with more examples and tips.
+In our full book summary, we elaborate on each of the principles above with more examples and tips.

 Balancing The Mission